UD-Game-Development-Club/docs/docs/constitution.md

 # University of Dayton Game Development Club Constitution

-Date of Original Ratification: `TBD`
+Date of Original Ratification: `December, 2024`

 Date of Amendments: `N/A`